Social Analytics of Team Interaction using Dynamic Complexity Heat Maps and Network Visualizations: Related Work

 \section{Related Work}

-To better contextualize our research, in this section we discuss related theory and work focusing on team dynamics, before we show the relevance of approaches using Sociometric badges, network visualizations and, finally, detail the relevance of critical instabilities for studying changes in team work.
+Below, we first discuss related theory and work on team dynamics, Sociometric badges, and network visualizations.
+After that, we detail the relevance of critical instabilities for studying changes in team work.